Formartine and Buchan Railway: Promotion and authorisation

 The GNoSR had promised a subscription of £50,000 towards the Formartine and Buchan company; Ross comments that the company "was pouring loans and subscriptions into companies which were incapable of repaying or yielding the necessary return, and in whose accounts, prepared by the [GNoSR itself], the debts were kept concealed".

-During the Parliamentary process, Lord Saltoun succeeded in inserting a condition in the authorising Act, requiring a station to be constructed and operated where the line was to cross the avenue leading from Cairnbulg Road to the mansion house.
+During the parliamentary process, Lord Saltoun succeeded in inserting a condition in the authorising act, requiring a station to be constructed and operated where the line was to cross the avenue leading from Cairnbulg Road to the mansion house.
 The station at Philorth was stipulated to be for the sole use of his lordship, his heirs and successors, who would have the right to have all passenger and goods trains stopped on request.

-The Act had indicated a branch line to serve Ellon, but it was decided that the through line could more conveniently be deviated to serve that place, obviating a separate branch, and an amending Act was obtained on 19 April 1859.
+The act had indicated a branch line to serve Ellon, but it was decided that the through line could more conveniently be deviated to serve that place, obviating a separate branch, and an amending act of Parliament, the Formartine and Buchan Railway (Deviation) Act 1859 (22 Vict. c. xii) was obtained on 19 April 1859.

 Construction and opening

-Subscription to the share issue was very slow in coming; although the Company hoped to open its line to Peterhead in the autumn of 1860, severe weather delayed the work.
-The bridge over the River Ythan collapsed while under construction on 3 February 1861, and the Company decided to complete the line as far as a temporary terminus at Old Deer first.
+Subscription to the share issue was very slow in coming; although the company hoped to open its line to Peterhead in the autumn of 1860, severe weather delayed the work.
+The bridge over the River Ythan collapsed while under construction on 3 February 1861, and the company decided to complete the line as far as a temporary terminus at Old Deer first.
 That section of the route was opened on 18 July 1861.

 Investment finance slowly became available, and the line through to Peterhead was opened on 3 July 1862.
 The GNoSR had contributed £50,000 to the construction cost of the line.
 The passenger terminus was some way out of the town to the north-west, and was described as being "practically in the country".

 An extension three-quarters of a mile long, was opened on 9 August 1865, to enable goods trains to reach Peterhead harbour.
 The extension swept round the north of the town, reaching the north and south harbours from the north; the work cost £5,000, excluding land purchase.

 Lack of subscription funds had prevented progress on the construction of the Fraserburgh branch, and in fact the company had considered abandoning it.
 However it decided to alter the route, branching from the Peterhead line at Brucklay (later named Maud) passing through Strichen, and keeping to the east side of Mormond Hill.
-This required another authorising Act, passed on 21 July 1863.
+This required the Formartine and Buchan Railway Act 1863 (26 & 27 Vict. c. clxxxix), passed on 21 July 1863.
 The branch was opened on 24 April 1865.